seek-oss/scoobie/CONTRIBUTING.md

 We [squash our commits],
 so the merged commit itself needs to have a [semantic commit message](#writing-a-semantic-commit-message).

+Scoobie is packaged as TypeScript source code.
+Consumers control the compilation; see [sku.config.js].

 ### Publishing a prerelease

 We currently have limited support for prereleases on the `beta` [dist-tag].